pouriyajamshidi/tcping/docs/observability/README.md

 protocol.
 All three hold `success`, `rtt_ms`, the address the target resolved to in the `ip` field, and the successful and unsuccessful probe counts.
-The address is a field rather than a tag for the same reason it is its own metric on the Alloy side: tags identify a series, and a hostname that resolves somewhere else mid-run would otherwise leave the old series behind.
+The address is a field rather than a tag for the same reason it is its own metric on the OTLP side: tags identify a series, and a hostname that resolves somewhere else mid-run would otherwise leave the old series behind.

 A `tcping_http` point also carries the status code, the connect, TLS handshake